wistia/wistia-open-docs/_posts/player-api.md

 ### videoWidth()

-Returns the width of the video itself, without anything extra.
+Returns the width of the video itself in pixels, without anything extra.
 For example, if the Presentation Sync lab is enabled and `video.width()` returns 1166, then `video.videoWidth()` will return 640 because the width of the presentation is 526px.

 {% codeblock wistia_js.js %}
 $("#video_matcher").width(video.videoWidth());